javipalanca/spade/README.rst

 --------

 * Multi-agent platform based on XMPP_
-* Presence notification allows the system to determine the current state of the agents in real-time
+* Presence notification allows the system to know the current state of the agents in real-time
 * Python >=3.6
 * Asyncio-based
 * Agent model based on behaviours